Philo (company): Recent history (2017–present)

 On March 29, 2021, T-Mobile announced a partnership with Philo to offer a discount on the service when bundled with its wireless plans.
 September 8 saw the debut of a "Movies & More" add-on package, which includes Sony Movies, Reelz, HDNet Movies, MGM HD and Cinémoi.
 Philo would be a launch partner of Comcast's revival of G4, launching the network on November 16.
 GAC Media channels, GAC Living and GAC Family, were added to the service at the start of December 2021.

 In February 2022, Philo reached an agreement with entertainment company, Kin, to bring over 65 hours of programming to its platforms along with producing Philo's first original series, Boss Moves with Rasheeda.
-Later in the year, Philo added around a half-dozen channels operated by Weigel Broadcasting, including MeTV, Decades and Story Television.
+Later in the year, Philo added around a half-dozen channels operated by Weigel Broadcasting, including MeTV, MeTV+, Heroes & Icons, Catchy Comedy and Story Television.
 In October 2022, Philo added FETV to its base subscription package and Family Movie Classics to the "Movies & More" add-on package.

+In May 2023, Philo expanded its "free TV" lineup with nine new channels: The Bob Ross Channel, Comedy Dynamics, Cowboy Way, Drag Race Universe, FailArmy, Outside TV, People are Awesome, the Pet Collective and Screambox.
+Despite being listed in the "free TV" section of Philo's electronic program guide, the channels can't be accessed unless a user signs up for Philo's $28 a month package.

+In March 2024, Dish announced a partnership with Philo to offer advertisers access to Philo's inventory.
+On June 25, 2024, Philo added MeTV Toons to its channel lineup on the day the channel launched.